-Designer Martha Moore Porter creates colorful charms that make us smile, so it’s only natural her home has the same effect.
-The 870-square-foot apartment falls under the new wave of minimalism-meets-maximalism.
-Subtle, yet strong, pops of color come through in stools, rugs, textiles, and artwork, most original by Porter’s partner Jason Sho Green who has his own studio in Bushwick.
+Jewelry designer Martha Moore Porter creates colorful charms that make us smile, so it’s only natural her home has the same effect.
+The 870-square-foot apartment in Bed-Stuy, New York, falls under the new wave of minimalism-meets-maximalism.
+Subtle-but-strong pops of color come in through stools, rugs, textiles, and artwork—most of it original by Porter’s partner, Jason Sho Green, who has his own studio in Bushwick.

-Porter hasn’t always been designing accessories from her sunlit Bed Stuy, Brooklyn, apartment.
-Before making her side hustle a full-time job in 2014, Porter was a textile designer for various fashion companies.
-After her mom sent her a small stuffed animal cat crafted at age 11—“It’s teal velvet and has rhinestone eyes”—Porter became inspired to turn charms into velvet pillows… coming to the shop (hopefully!) soon.
+Porter wasn’t always designing accessories from her sunlit Brooklyn apartment.
+Before making her side hustle a full-time job in 2014, she was a textile designer for various fashion companies.
+Now that business is thriving, she’s become inspired to turn charms into velvet pillows—an idea that came to her when her mom sent her a small stuffed animal cat that she crafted at age 11.
+“It’s teal velvet and has rhinestone eyes,” she says.
+She hopes to make this an addition to her shop soon.

-An envy-inducing amount of natural light and soft gray walls (“like white, but not stark”) that came with the rental create the perfect backdrop for a home filled with personal style.
-When the couple moved in last fall, they arrived with more than enough furniture, rugs, what’s now over 40 (and counting) plants, and personal mementos to go around.
+An envy-inducing amount of natural light and soft gray walls (“white, but not stark”) in the rental apartment create the perfect backdrop for a home filled with personal style.
+When the couple moved in last fall, they arrived with plenty of furniture, rugs, personal mementos, and what’s now over 40 (and counting) plants.

 In fact, barely anything new was purchased, save a few necessary furniture pieces.
-Finds from small shops, travels, and objects made by the two make up the majority of the home decor.
+Objects handcrafted by the pair and finds from small shops and travels make up the majority of the home decor.

-Designing the space was a collaborative effort, blending the couples’ two styles together.
-Green previously lived with a more muted palette, and Porter’s was just as bold as it is now, but in darker unit with less light and more exposed wood.
+Designing the space was a collaborative effort in blending the couples’ two styles together.
+Green previously lived with a more muted palette, while Porter’s decor style was just as bold as it is now but in a darker unit with less light and more exposed wood.

-Her approach to home design is the same as her approach to fashion: “I like functional, simple garments and furniture, and then you can add whatever decoration you want on top of that—jewelry or heaps of pillows.
+Her approach to home design is the same as her approach to fashion: “I like functional, simple garments and furniture.
+You can add whatever decoration you want on top of that—jewelry or heaps of pillows.
 Jason and I decorated the apartment together, and I think it really reflects both of us.”

 Once the couple settled their big furniture pieces, next came the adding of accessories, which according to Porter, “move around with a certain frequency.”
 Plants, side tables, and objects switch places with ease.
 Another important staple in the home: art.